bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 $ _
 ```

-If we switch the third thread (or all of them), to platform thread, they'll start executing right away:
+If we switch the third thread (or all of them), to platform thread, they all start executing right away:
 ```console
 $ java -XX:ActiveProcessorCount=2 VirtualDelayDemo.class
 thread 3 started